 You can’t keep your freelance design project on schedule by ignoring certain aspects of your work.
 As you will discover, balance is everything in this niche.
 Therefore, focus on finding the right balance between freedom and structure.
 Do you have the expertise or resources required for handling larger design projects?
 If not, what are your best options?
 Constant improvisation doesn’t always work.
 Good structure provides the different sets of skills you need for the project without losing your freedom as a designer.

 Project management is all about understanding what your clients want then breaking this down to your freelance design team.
-For this reason, it’s crucial to understand what the clients want.
+For this reason, it’s crucial to understand what the clients want when creating your freelance project manager contract template.
 Consultants who know the strengths, weaknesses, and capabilities of their teams can then marry the two together to come up with a winning formula.

 Use design project brief to apply the measures outlined above and keep the project on track.